 Japan developed a CAT-III GBAS prototype for R&D in 2014.
 Japan contributed to ICAO activities on CAT-III GBAS (see 6.2).

 DFMC GBAS: Japan started R&D on DFMC GBAS in 2015.
-DFMC GBAS will improve availability based on multi-constellation, and will mitigate the threat of ionosphere based on dual frequencies as well.
+DFMC GBAS will improve availability based on multi-constellation, and it will mitigate the threat of ionospheric effects based on dual frequencies as well.
 The testbed of DFMC GBAS developed and deployed in ISG in 2019.
 Japan will contribute to ICAO activities on DFMC GBAS (see 6.1).

 GBAS PROOF-OF-CONCEPT PROJECT IN Thailand: Japan has initiated a joint technical collaboration between Japan and Thailand which is called the “GBAS Proof-of-Concept (PoC) Project” since early 2020 and is expected to finish in March 2023.
 The main objective of this collaboration project is to prove the feasibility of GBAS in low magnetic latitude region where the GBAS performance is affected by ionospheric irregularities (e.g., equatorial plasma bubble and scintillation).
 GBAS PoC for equipment has already installed at Suvarnabhumi International Airport / Bangkok (BKK) and flight demonstration was conducted by flight inspection aircraft of Aeronautical Radio of Thailand (AEROTHAI) in November and December 2022.
 The results of the flight demonstration are under evaluation.

-GBAS R&D Status in Japan: Electronic Navigation Research Institute (ENRI) has been conducting researches on the DFMC GBAS since 2015 to the concept development activities by ICAO.
-ENRI operates a DFMC GBAS testbed installed at ISG which consists of five DFMC reference receivers installed in the airport field and a VDB transmitter (Fig. 1).
+GBAS R&D Status in Japan: Electronic Navigation Research Institute (ENRI) has been conducting research on the DFMC GBAS since 2015 to the concept development activities by ICAO.
+ENRI operates a DFMC GBAS testbed installed at ISG which consists of five DFMC reference receivers installed in the airport field and a VDB transmitter.
 The testbed can generate MT-42/50 proposed with the SESAR GAST F and MT-23 proposed with the GAST X. The testbed is supported by instruments to observe ionospheric conditions including GNSS scintillation receivers and an all-sky airglow imager.
 The first and second flight data collection campaigns were conducted in March and October 2022.
 Ground and airborne GNSS data were successfully collected including those under ionospheric disturbed conditions.
-More details of the campaign is reported in a separated information paper to this meeting.
-Next flight data collection campaign is planned in April 2023.
+More details of the campaign are reported in a separated information paper to this meeting.
+The next flight data collection campaign is planned in April 2023.

 GAST-D performance enhancement in challenging ionospheric conditions such as the low latitude region is of great interest of Japan.
 ENRI has been contributing to the GWG IGM ad hoc activities.
 Main focuses are scintillation effects on the GAST-D integrity monitors and better ionospheric threat definition.
 Ionospheric gradient data collection is being conducted in collaboration with research institutes and organizations in Indonesia, Thailand and Vietnam.

-Electronic Navigation Research Institute (ENRI) has been working on advanced operations by GBAS.
+Electronic Navigation Research Institute (ENRI) has been working on advanced operations supported by GBAS.
 A new project of ENRI was launched from April 2022 to study advanced operations enabled by GBAS.
-The objectives include improved surface operations in the low visibility condition, effective runway operations and reduced environmental load by using GBAS-specific function, and GBAS CRM (collision risk model) development for future procedure design to support introduction of precision approaches to a runway where it is difficult to set ILS approaches.
+The objectives include studying the advanced operations of improved surface operations in low visibility conditions, more effective runway operations, and reduced environmental load by using GBAS-specific function, and also includes the development of a GBAS CRM (collision risk model) for future procedure design to support introduction of precision approaches to a runway where it is difficult to site ILS approaches.
 The project consists of the following four research subjects:

 Development of fundamental operational concepts for increased glide path approaches and secondary runway aiming point operations applying to specific airports in Japan utilizing GBAS,